tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 This cafeteria-style model is replacing the massive, swiss-army-site model that tries to do anything and everything.
 It's better to rely on specialized companies to create powerful, robust tools (such as search) and leverage their service rather than trying to build all of these services yourself.

 The way each site leverages its service is usually through a REST API of some kind.
-In sum, the web is becoming an interwoven mashup of many different services from APIs interacting with each other.
+Overall, the web is becoming an interwoven mashup of many different services and APIs interacting with each other.

 ## Job market is hot for API technical writers